joesteinkamp/design-knowledge-base/5_Leadership/Management/Hiring/design-interview.md

 **Minimum:** Hiring manager and engineer
 **Ideal:** Hiring manager, engineer, designer, and PM

-**Product Designer: What to Look for**
+**Product Designer: Hard Skills**
 1. User First: Do they describe who the user is first and ground you in the problem?
 Do they speak about how the user has guided specific decision throughout the process (design principles, etc…)?
+Research conducted?
 2. Craftsmanship: Did the designer sweat over all the details, both big and small, of the end-to-end product?
 Is there a sense that the final product is well-made?
-We’re not looking for something that’s just functional.
-We want products that leave people feeling like the folks who built this cared about them and their individual experiences.
-3. Interaction design: Can you design intuitive end-to-end user flows?
-Do you consider edge cases appropriately?
-How easy is it to get from point A to point B in an app you designed?
-Is the design thoughtful and clear for how this product works?
+3. Interaction design: Is the design thoughtful and clear for how this product works?
 Does the designer have a good grasp of common patterns and interactions?
-4. Product thinking: What problems are you trying to solve?
-Who are you designing for?
-What features should be included in your product, and why?
+4. Product thinking: Do they outline success metrics upfront?
+Did they frame the results around the success metrics?
 Did they speak to and understand the business outcomes?
 5. Collaborative Process: Did they demonstrate involving others in their design process?
 Workshops?
 Reviews?
 Stakeholder Interviews?
+Pairing with dev?
 6. Storytelling: Did they break down the problem so that it was easy to understand?
+Do the story flow well from definition to outcomes?

 **Product Designer: Questions to Ask**
 [Portfolio Review Questions](https://airtable.com/shrQPAdL8UnFzf7CC)